-Summary: In this laboratory, you will begin to investigate the ways in which you can use Scheme to script the GNU Image Manipulation Program.
-Because you will often be nesting procedures within other procedures, is important to keep in mind what your procedures are returning, and what you are giving procedures as arguments.
+Summary: In this laboratory, you will begin to investigate the ways in which you can use Scheme to program the GNU Image Manipulation Program, the Gimp.

 gimp in a terminal window.

 If you haven't run the Gimp before, you should allow the Gimp to

 Scheme in one Day or